Superposition Without Interference? Towards Isolated Interventions via Almost Orthogonal Features in Language Models: Experiments

 In total, we fine-tune four SAEs with orthogonality penalty $\lambda \in \{0, 10^{-6}, 10^{-5}, 10^{-4}\}$.
 In particular, we demonstrate all our claims in comparison to the non-penalized case of $\lambda = 0$.
 Throughout, we choose $\K = 20$.
 Both steps in our pipeline involve fine-tuning the model for one epoch on $\mmQA$~\citep{yu2023metamath}.
-In our first step, we fully fine-tune the SAE.
-Later, we low-rank adapt all weights including the non-decoder SAE weights.
+First, we fully fine-tune the SAE.
+Next, we low-rank adapt the attention matrices including the non-decoder SAE weights.
 Therefore, we restrict the decoder to contain almost orthogonal features, while allowing the rest of the architecture to adapt around this penalty.
-Adopting the SAEBench~\citep{karvonen2025saebenchcomprehensivebenchmarksparse} module of size $2^{16} = 65'536$, we input the SAE into the $26$-layer residual stream after layer $12$.
+Adopting the SAEBench~\citep{karvonen2025saebenchcomprehensivebenchmarksparse} module of size $2^{16} = 65'536$, we input the SAE into the $26$-layer residual stream after layer $13$.
 Thus, all information flows through the SAE.
 To limit the computational overhead induced by the penalty in~\eqref{eqn:reconstruction}, we evaluate the decoder regularization at every step on a subset of $2^{10} = 1'024$ randomly drawn features.
 This makes fine-tuning feasible while updating decoder weights progressively.
 All details including hyperparameter choice and training duration are deferred to Appendix~\ref{app:experiments}.

-\subsection{Almost Orthogonality While Keeping Performance}
+\subsection{Almost orthogonality while keeping performance}

 \autoref{fig:orthogonality} displays the orthogonality loss $\|\tril(\mD^\transpose \mD)\|_\Frob^2$ for increasing orthogonality penalty.
-Error bars represent the basic bootstrap~\citep{efron1979basicbootstrap} confidence intervals at level $95\%$ for $100$ sampled datasets.
+Error bars represent the basic bootstrap~\citep{efron1979basicbootstrap} confidence intervals at the $95\%$-level for $100$ sampled datasets.
 For computational efficiency, we compute the evaluation loss on $100$ draws of $2^{10} = 1'024$ randomly selected active features.
 That is, we only evaluate on features that activate at least once in the test set.
 First, we observe that no penalty yields the highest orthogonality loss.
 This confirms the intuition that features do not empirically tend toward orthogonality if not explicitly regularized to do so.
 Further, we observe monotonically decreasing loss as $\lambda$ increases.
-Inserting the orthogonality penalty, therefore, has the desired effect.
+Inserting the orthogonality penalty, therefore, has the desired effect. \looseness=-1